Finding elusive mines on the Crooked River, Grant, Black Snake Creek,

 Introductory notes to read before downloading individual mine files.
 Contemporary accounts showing the Crooked River Goldfield in a not so romantic light.

 Project: A series of documents aimed at pinpointing important mines of the Crooked River and surrounding goldfields, giving sufficient information to allow interested persons to find them.
-We share photographs of those sites taken during the rare window of opportunity when the bushfires of 2006-7 burned the area clean.
+We share photographs of those sites taken during the rare window of opportunity when the bushfires of 2006-7 burned the area clean, as well as research and maps.

-Uncle Tom's mine, accessed off the Collingwood Spur Track.
+Uncle Tom and Collingwood mine, accessed off the Collingwood Spur Track.

 Mountaineer mine and battery, difficult access, on Good Luck Creek